 The Environmental Studies major is designed for students interested in understanding and managing the interactions between the natural environment and human societies.
-We offer three concentrations:
+We offer two concentrations:

-- The Science Concentration emphasizes courses in environmental science and related disciplines such as biology, chemistry, and ecology. - The Sustainability Concentration combines courses in the natural sciences, social sciences, and humanities. - The Sustainable Agriculture Concentration focuses on agricultural production and the environmental, economic, and social aspects of sustainable food systems.
-Students interested in receiving Agricultural Education teaching licensure must complete this Concentration and the additional education courses listed below.
+- The Science Studies Concentration emphasizes courses in environmental science and related disciplines such as biology, chemistry, and ecology. - The Sustainability Studies Concentration combines courses in the natural sciences, social sciences, and humanities.

-All three concentrations incorporate experiential education principles and practices such as real-world problem-solving, labs, field trips, internships, and original research projects.
+Both concentrations incorporate experiential education principles and practices such as real-world problem-solving, labs, field trips, internships, and original research projects.
 Our graduates develop a strong environmental ethic and are prepared for a wide variety of careers in environmental management, advocacy, teaching, and graduate and other professional programs.

-ENV STUDIES REQU 15 Semester Hours
+ENV STUDIES REQUIRED MAJOR COURSES 17 Semester Hours

-ENV 101 Environmental Issues
+ENV 101 Environmental Issues 3

-or ENV 202 Climate Change 3
+ENV 202 Climate Change 3

-ENV 230 Environmental Seminar 1

-ENV 230 Environmental Seminar 1

 ENV 301 Environmental Policy, Law, and Justice 3

-or AGR 210 Politics of Food and Agriculture

-ENV 380 Environmental Career Exploration 3
+94